 - Any history of domestic violence by either parent

 It is important to keep in mind, however, that the information above barely scratches the surface of what you need to know should you ever find yourself involved in a child relocation dispute in Colorado.
-This is why you should always seek experienced legal guidance as soon as possible.
+This is why you should always seek experienced legal guidance from a Denver child relocation attorney as soon as possible.